TheBugiMan/PiholeHA/README.md

 # PiHole-HA

+## What is this?
+This script is designed to be run on a secondary instance of PiHole via regular (via Crontab) and sync configuration from a primary.
+On detection of primary failure, this script activates DHCP with last known leases and reservations.

+It also has notification functionality built in via Telegram and IFTTT and (should) send notifications on failure and restore of primary PiHole instance

 ## Standing on the shoulders of Giants.

 This script is built on and inspired by the following work